Matt-Eva/material-ui-demo/README.md

 # Material UI Demo

 This application is a demonstration of how to use Material UI in React.
 We'll cover installation, setup, and use of MUI components, as well as discussing use of MUI with other CSS techniques.
+Fork, clone, and install this app to follow along and play with the code yourself.

 ## Installation